Finding a Top Financial Advisor Firm in Cherry Hill, New Jersey

 Like most advisories, Pine Valley will customize its investment advice to client goals, time horizon and risk tolerance.
 In analyzing securities, it uses fundamental, technical and quantitative methods of analysis, and according to its website, it manages “portfolio overlays around various asset classes that deliver attractive, less-correlated and improved risk-adjusted absolute returns.”

-About a quarter smaller than No. 1 on the list, Wealth Management Associates, Inc. (WMA) oversees more than $310.7 million in assets.
-It’s headquartered in Cherry Hill and has another New Jersey office in Haddonfield and a branch in Orwigsburg, Pennsylvania.
+Wealth Management Associates, Inc. (WMA) is headquartered in Cherry Hill and has another New Jersey office in Haddonfield and a branch in Orwigsburg, Pennsylvania.
 Most advisors are also brokers and insurance agents.
-Those in the Cherry Hill office include one MBA, one certified financial planner (CFP), one accredited asset management specialist (AAMS), one chartered mutual fund counselor (CMFC) and one chartered retirement planning counselor (CRPC).
-(Some advisors have multiple certifications).
+Advisory certifications in the Cherry Hill office include MBA, certified financial planner (CFP), accredited asset management specialist (AAMS) and more.

-High-net-worth (HNW) clients make up about only one-sixth of the firm’s individual client base (98 HNW vs. 518 non-HNW).
+High-net-worth clients make up a minority of this firm's clients, as more individual clients do not have a high net worth.
 This makes sense, since the minimum investment is a relatively low $50,000.
-WMA also serves banks, thrift institutions, pension and profit-sharing plans, trusts, estates and charitable organizations.
+WMA also serves pension and profit-sharing plans, trusts, estates, charitable organizations and businesses.

 Wealth Management Associates Background